Addalin/pyALiDAn/README.md

 - [learning_phase](learning_phase)

-In general, each standalone script is in a different file, and has a corresponding `<script_name>_utils` file for subroutines.
+In general, each subfolder corresponds to a process, and each standalone script is in a different file, and has a corresponding `<script_name>_utils` file for subroutines

+There is a general `utils` folder, and additional minor scripts and notebooks not mentioned here.

 ### generation

-- Generates the different properties. `generation_main.py` is a wrappper for the different parts of the process and and can be used to to run everything at once for a given period.
+- Generates the different properties. `generation/generation_main.py` is a wrappper for the different parts of the process and and can be used to to run everything at once for a given period.
 It includes:
   - Background Signal
   - Angstrom Exponent and optical depth